 Loosely.
 As a start.
 Use your non-writing hand to place the tool in your writing hand and just hold it.
 Don’t squeeze it.
 Holding the pen with tension in your hand leads to more tension, pain, and possible injury.
 The muscular strength you use while writing in calligraphy will come from your shoulder, upper arm and your wrist.
 The control and manipulation will come from the fingers.

-Have the inner wrist where it bends on the table.
+Have the inner wrist and forearm on the table.
 Just for a second, press the fleshy part of your forearm down into the table.
 Feel the muscle there?
 That muscle will govern some movements and turns, keeping the wrist straight and stable.

 Hold the pen itself further up the handle.
 The tips of the ring and little fingers should rest on the table to guide you and give you stability.
 That high??
 Yes.
 With the tool in your hand, make circles in the air.
 Check out how much more range of motion the fingers have than with a handwriting pen hold!
 The hand’s only job is to hold the pen.
 The pressure you’ll apply to the pen comes from the wrist.

 3 Ways to Lighten Up Your Grip:

 - Take your index finger off of the pen as you write.
-It’ll relieve tension and get you used to relying on other parts of your hand and arm for writing.
+It’ll relieve tension and get you used to relying on your wrist and arm for applying pressure to the tool.
 You’ll see how much you can still accomplish without it.
 I learned this from Joi Hunt.

-- Hold a crumpled up tissue or paper towel in your palm as you write.
+- Hold a crumpled up tissue or paper towel in the palm of your writing hand as you write.
 It’ll make you aware of the space in your palm and how hard you might be squeezing your hand into a fist.
 Alternately, hold the paper towel in your non-writing hand and squeeze it.
 It’ll transfer some of the squeezing out of your writing hand.

 I Wish I Had Known to Take Breaks !!!